 - 1 cup milk or almond milk

-- lemon zest 1 large pinch or about 1/4 teaspoon, optional
+- 1 large pinch lemon zest about ¼ teaspoon, optional

 - 2 tablespoons maple syrup or 1-2 pitted dates

-- a couple pieces of ice if using fresh blueberries
+- 2-4 ice cubes if using fresh blueberries

 - fresh mint leaves for garnish, optional